TanyaXfun/URStyleGuide_Project/README.md

 3) For exporting the project, please choose to export the source code as well.

 4) Add this to the URCap project as a third-party library.

-  a.
-Write the following command-line in the terminal:
+4.a) Write the following command-line in the terminal:
       mvn install:install-file -Dfile=URStyleGuide.jar -DgroupId=com.ur -DartifactId=StyleGuide -Dversion=1.0 -Dpackaging=jar

-  b.
-Insert the following in the pom.xml file of the URCap project as part of the <Import-Package> tag:
+4.b) Insert the following in the pom.xml file of the URCap project as part of the <Import-Package> tag:
       com.ur.style*;version="[1.0)"

-  c.
-Insert the following in the pom.xml file below the <Import-Package> tag:
+4.c) Insert the following in the pom.xml file below the <Import-Package> tag:
       <Embed-Dependency>StyleGuide;scope=compile|runtime</Embed-Dependency>

-  d.
-Insert the following as a part of the <dependencies> tag:
+4.d) Insert the following as a part of the <dependencies> tag:
       <dependency>
         <groupId>com.ur</groupId>
 	      <artifactId>StyleGuide</artifactId>